gds-operations/vcloud-tools/README.md

 A tool that takes a YAML configuration file describing a vDC, and provisions the vApps and VMs contained within.

+## [Vcloud Net Launch][vcloud-net-launch]
+A tool that takes a YAML configuration file describing vCloud networks and configures each of them.

 ## [Vcloud Walker][vcloudwalker]
 A tool that reports on the current state of an environment